The Lapierre Cheshire Cobbled Classic

 World Team Pursuit Champion Andy Tennant (above) struggles on the absurdly steep Corkscrew in the 2014 Cheshire Cobbled Classic.
 His team-mate Owain Doull (Olympic Gold Medallist in Rio) keeled over on the lower slopes.

-There is a four-page Insider’s Guide to the Cheshire Cobbled Classic in this 2015 issue of Cycling Weekly (click on image below).
+Four-page Insider’s Guide to the Cheshire Cobbled Classic in this 2015 issue of Cycling Weekly (click on image below).

 The eastern half of the Cheshire Cobbled Classic is located within the Peak District National Park, starting in beautiful Lyme Park (National Trust), and takes in the spectacular Goyt Valley and the Fernilee and Errwood reservoirs, before heading south and the west via a further five reservoirs and Macclesfield Forest towards the Roaches and Gun Hill.